mypsycho/modit-updatesite/index.md

-# Feedback: Building a DSL at i-BP
+# Feedback: Building a DSL with Eclipse Sirius
 ## Overview
 ### Context

-Project to convert Rational Rose Extensions into Eclipse plugin
+Project to convert Rational Rose Extensions into Eclipse plugins

 - By translating UML stereotypes in DSL

 Targeted DSL was important : 300+ classes, 350+ properties

-- A lot of Stereotype packags were migrated in 4 Emf Packages
+- A lot of Stereotype packages trnnsformed into 4 Emf Packages

 Edition features
 - Few types of diagrams expected (4)
-- but all properties were edited through EEF and dispatched in 4 tabs
+- but all properties edited through Sirius:EEF and dispatched in 4 tabs.

 ### Presented points
 - Structural organization (in-short)